cilium/cilium/Documentation/bpf.rst

 compiler only needs to emit a call instruction since the register mapping is made in such a way that BPF register assignments already match the underlying architecture's calling convention.
 This allows for easily extending the core kernel with new helper functionality.
+All BPF helper functions are part of the core kernel and cannot be extended or added through kernel modules.

 The aforementioned function signature also allows the verifier to perform type checks.
 The above ``struct bpf_func_proto`` is used to hand all the necessary